The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Differentiation of the Matrix Exponential and its Inversion

 \subsubsection{Inverse of the Differentiation}

-For the inverse of the differentiation $\dexpinvof{A}[Q Y] = \dskew_A^{-1}(Y), \forall Y\in\skewm_n$, \Cref{alg:inversion-differentiation} takes a skew-symmetric input $Y\in\skewm_n$ and generates $\dexpinvof{A}[Q Y]$.
-When the full differentiation $\Delta=QY \in T_Q\so_n$ is provided, the extra computations for $A\mapsto \exp(A) = Q$ and $\Delta \mapsto Q^{\T} \Delta$ are required. \Cref{alg:inversion-differentiation} has almost the same structure with \Cref{alg:differentiation} except for the extra checks of the invertibility.
-The discussion of complexity presented in \cref{tab:dlog-NOPs} is also similar to \cref{tab:dexp-NOPs} except for the same $O(n^3)$ NOPs in different Pad{\'e} approximant.
-According to~\cite{al2013logarithm}, different orders in the Pad{\'e} approximant for the differentiation of the matrix logarithm only affects the number of system solves about the block diagonal $D$ in $A=RDR^{\T}$, which only requires $O(n^2)$ NOPs.
+For the inverse of the differentiation $\dexpinvof{A}[Q Y] = \dskew_A^{-1}(Y), \forall Y\in\skewm_n$, \cref{alg:inversion-differentiation} takes a skew-symmetric input $Y\in\skewm_n$ and generates $\dexpinvof{A}[Q Y]$.
+When the full differentiation $\Delta=QY \in T_Q\so_n$ is provided, the extra computations for $A\mapsto \exp(A) = Q$ and $\Delta \mapsto Q^{\T} \Delta$ are required. \Cref{alg:inversion-differentiation} has almost the same structure with \cref{alg:differentiation} except for the extra checks of the invertibility.
+The discussion of complexity presented in \cref{tab:dlog-ops} is also similar to \cref{tab:dexp-ops} except for the same $O(n^3)$ ops in the first and second rows of different Pad{\'e} approximant.
+According to~\cite{al2013logarithm}, different orders in the Pad{\'e} approximant for the differentiation of the matrix logarithm only affects the number of system solves in the block diagonal $\Xi$ in $A=R\Xi R^{\T}$, which only requires $O(n^2)$ ops.
 Therefore, the order does not affect the $O(n^3)$ term for $A\in\skewm_n$.
+Note that the nearly identical elapsed times of the $[1/1]$ and $[7/7]$ Pad{\'e} approximants reported in \Cref{fig:timing_dlog_skew} and \Cref{fig:timing_dlog_full} support the claim that they have the same computational complexity.